mcgurk/Raspberry-Amiga-Emulation/README.md

 Amiberry settings-windows doesn't support over 270 vertical resolutions.
 That's why we have to get 288 straight to .uae-files.

 ## Todo
-- check that audio works in 288p mode
 - Own menu for CD32 and AGA games and demos